-How Thumbtack Plans To Become The Amazon For Home Services - The future of business
+How Thumbtack Plans To Become The Amazon For Home Services

 He thinks that hiring someone to perform a service in your home should be as easy as ordering a book online.

 “Over the last eight years, we’ve made an immense amount of progress toward that dream.
-We now have over 250,000 active paying customers on the platform across a thousand different services.
 We’ve helped more than 25 million Americans find pros and have sent cumulatively billions of dollars to our pros from these customers,” he says.

 While Zappacosta feels like the company has made great strides toward its goal of becoming an Amazon of home services, he notes that the company still has a bit further to go.